 - The customer representative needs to remain grounded in their organisation and connected to all of the end-users, business stakeholders and political advisors. - Programmers need to better understand and respect the end-users and other stakeholders.

-We should re-tune our advice, and as well as an "on-site customer" and "programmer" roles, we should have "customer" and "on-site programmer" roles.
+We should re-tune our advice, instead of "on-site customer" and "programmer" roles, we should have "customer" and "on-site programmer" roles.